tammet/gkc/Examples/README.md

 Any symbol containing a character except an ascii letter, digit, underscore _, or dollar $ will be printed out by surrounding it with single quotes.
-As an exception, equality = and aritmetic expressions +, *, -, /, < will
+As an exception, equality = and aritmetic expressions +, *, -, / will
 not be surrounded by quotes.

-Double quotes like `"John Smith"` indicate that a symbol is *distinct* (essentially, a string), unequal to any other distinct symbol, number or a typed object.
+Double quotes like `"John Smith"` indicate that a symbol is *distinct* (essentially, a string), unequal to any other distinct symbol, number or a list.
 Double quotes inside double quoted symbols must be prefixed by a backslash.
 More about distinct symbols in the later examples.